alibabacloud-howto/migrate-aws-elasticache-redis-to-alibaba-cloud/README.md

 **Note**:

--   This solution needs to plan business downtime for implementing
+-   This solution needs to plan business downtime for implementing.

 -   If your Redis instance to be migrated is self-build on servers, we recommend you migrate data with [Alibaba Cloud DTS service](https://www.alibabacloud.com/product/data-transmission-service).